 Making Art

-A truly creative process is messy and unpredictable.
+A truly creative process is often messy and unpredictable.
 It follows no particular path save the one led forth by the artist’s own creative muse.
 To trust the muse is to create by taking risks.
 Sometimes the risks in painting feel great, but I am committed to listening and trusting my intuition at every step.

 My studio practice has taught me much about living creatively, listening closely, and trusting circumstances when I am not in control.
 But this perspective has not been easily won.